chiefBiiko/bitjson/bitjson-intro.md

 ### IO

-`bitjson::toBitJSON` allows writing `bitjson` arrays directly to disk by making use of parameter `file`.
+`bitjson::toBitJSON` allows writing `bitjson` arrays directly to disk by making use of parameter `file`.
 Since `bitjson` depends on `jsonlite` for conversion between `JSON` arrays and `R` integer vectors it inherits `jsonlite's` powerful IO features.
 Therefore, `bitjson::fromBitJSON` can unmarshal from a file, url or in-memory `JSON` string.

 ``` r
 # write to disk